Recruitment to specialty training posts takes place through a national selection process led by various local teams.

 National recruitment rounds

 Not all UK nations participate in national recruitment.
-For example, Oral Surgery recruits across all 4 nations, but Oral Medicine recruits across England and Northern Ireland only.
+For example, Oral Surgery recruits across all 4 nations, but Oral Medicine recruits across England, Northern Ireland and Scotland only.

 The recruitment round for specialty training is known as Dental Round 1.
 Most posts appointed in this round will start in September or October.